 What is the Mini-Grant?

-A county wide granting opportunity for Health and Wellness projects directly serving Santa Barbara County school communities.
-Two prizes will be awarded and announced at the Summit each valued at $5,000.
+A granting opportunity for Health and Wellness projects directly serving school communities in Santa Barbara County.

-This grant opportunity is currently only open to Santa Barbara County schools.
+This grant opportunity is currently only open to school districts, school sites, and/or classrooms.

 - Proposals should support the district’s local school wellness policy, the board-approved document that guides a local educational agency’s (LEA) or school district’s efforts to establish a school environment that promotes students’ health, well-being, and ability to learn.
 On July 29, 2016, the USDA Food and Nutrition Service (FNS) finalized regulations to create a framework and guidelines for written wellness policies established by LEAs.
 LEAs must fully comply with the requirements of the final rule by June 30, 2017.
 See Summary of the USDA Final Rule »